nexmart/android-sqlite-native-driver/README.md

 This example assumes the initial schema of your database is stored in a raw text file called `schema`. `MyDatabaseOperations` provides your actual high-level database functions.
 This is covered below.

-**NOTE**: This sets up a thread-safe way to call your database, but after migrating your DB the SQLite connection is actually closed.
-See the coverage of `DatabaseAccess` later on.
+**NOTE**: This sets up a thread-safe way to call your database.
+Because de-/encryption makes opening connections expensive, the connection is kept open until explicitly closed.

 ```java
 public Task<Database<MyDatabaseOperations>> establishDatabase(File file, String encryptionKey) {